-Uterine prolapse is the condition of the uterus collapsing, falling down, or downward displacement of the uterus with relation to the vagina.
+Uterine prolapse is the condition of the uterus collapsing, falling down, or downward displacement of the uterus in relation to the vagina.
 It is also defined as the bulging of the uterus into the vagina.
 Uterine prolapse is a result of pelvic floor relaxation or structural overstretching of the muscles of the pelvic wall and ligamentous structures.

 It only takes a few exercises a day to strengthen your pelvic floor muscles.
 Of course, some cases are more severe than others and may require corrective surgery, but for most, this is certainly reversible with pelvic floor exercises.